noobcoder45/Educational_Website/README.md

       <br>
     </li>
-      Select the subject, navigate to the desired chapter, select one of the options from Notes, Worksheets, Revision And you will see the download links of the files uploaded and an option to upload new files
+      Select the subject, navigate to the desired chapter, select one of the options from Notes, Worksheets, Revision Note:Only implemented for Maths and select those chapters with no spaces And you will see the download links of the files uploaded and an option to upload new files
       <br
       <img src="images/chapter.png" alt="Logo" width="1000" height="250">